If you are a local student you may be eligible.

-Upon completion of our Certificate IV in Training and Assessment TAE40116, you will have the essential skills to teach and assess VET programs and a professional portfolio to present at job interviews.
-Employment opportunities include work as a trainer and assessor within TAFEs and RTOs, a placement officer, coordinator or assessor, a VCAL trainer and assessor, a course developer or a work placement coordinator.
+Upon completion of our Certificate IV in Training and Assessment TAE40122, you will have the essential skills to teach and assess VET programs and a professional portfolio to present at job interviews.
+Employment opportunities include work as a trainer and assessor within TAFEs and RTOs, a placement officer, coordinator, or assessor; a VCE assessor, a course developer or a work placement coordinator.

-In addition to the virtual workshops, students are to spend at least an additional 15 hours a week on learning and assessment tasks.
+In addition to the Virtual/On-Campus workshops, students are to spend at least an additional 15 hours a week on learning and assessment tasks.

 The hours displayed are nominal, actual classroom hours delivered may differ.
 Please contact us for the latest student contact hours information.

 |TAEASS404||Assess competence in an online environment||Elective||40|